Hemp History in Tennessee

 Tennessee's first commissioner of agriculture, Joseph Killebrew, in his exhaustive Resources of Tennessee published in 1874, reported that hemp was widely grown throughout Middle Tennessee.
 Bedford, Coffee, Jackson, Marshall, Maury, Sumner and Williamson counties were particularly noted for having suitable soils for hemp production.
 In Maury County, hemp was used for ropes and bagging for cotton.
 "In response to this demand, hemp came to be one of the staple crops in Maury County, and rope walks and hemp factories were quite as common in the county as cotton gins are now," according to the report.
 In the 1870 census, Sumner County (including present day Trousdale County) reported producing 150 tons of hemp.
 "In time, however, Missouri, Kentucky and other states entered the hemp field, and the competition became too strong," Killebrew added.

 Along with Missouri and Illinois, Kentucky farmers produced most American hemp until the late 1800s, when demand for sailcloth and cordage began to wane due to the arrival of steam ships.
 With the advent of mechanical means of harvesting and processing, Kentucky continued to lead in seed production and Wisconsin in fiber processing before and during World War II, when there was a brief resurgence in demand.
+Its decline accelerated with the development and availability of cheap synthetic fibers.
+A resurgence of cotton production in the deep South was also a likely contributing factor to the decline in hemp production.

 Source: Except where otherwise noted, this information is based on "The Forgotten History of Hemp Cultivation in America" by Oscar H. Will III, November 2004, http://www.farmcollector.com/farm-life/strategic-fibers.aspx?PageId=1#axzz32Txzqk3J.